EBZebra/docs/edge/source/guide/configreference.md

 	<PreloadLegacyActiveX value="1"/>

 ### Preloads \\ PreloadLegacyGeneric
-Whether or not to preload the NPAPI plugin to mimic the Generic ActiveX object in WebKit.
+Determines whether to preload the NPAPI plugin to mimic the Generic ActiveX object in WebKit.
 On the Enterprise Tablet this plugin is automatically loaded when the JSObjects plugin is preloaded.

 **Possible Values**